andriibezkorovainyi/mev/packages/contracts-foundry/lib/forge-std/README.md

         assertEq(slot, uint256(keccak256("my.random.var")));
     }

-    // If targeting a mapping, you have to pass in the StorageServiceKeys necessary to perform the find
+    // If targeting a mapping, you have to pass in the keys necessary to perform the find
     // i.e.:
     function testFindMapping() public {
         uint256 slot = stdstore